mhvue/liri-node-app/README.md

 * Call one of the commands above using command of _do-what-it-says_

 ## How it works:
-1. Open your terminal.
+1. Open terminal.
 I am using Git Bash.
 2. Go into the folder with file liri.js.
 3. Always start with "node".
 Then input liri.js.
 Stay on the same line then follow next steps.
-4. Input the command based on what you are interested to look for.
+4. Input the command and topic of interest (ex: movie-this Cinderella)
 5. Information will then load.
-Examples below.
+See examples below.

 ### Concerts
 Using _concert-this_